AndyWright360/Mystic-Hazels-Memory-Magic/README.md

 - [Intro to CSS 3D transforms by David DeSandro](https://3dtransforms.desandro.com/card-flip)

-  - This helped me to impliment the card flip animation used in my game.
+  - This helped me to implement the card flip animation used in my game.

 - [Local Storage Explained In 10 min | Javascript by ProMaker Dev](https://www.youtube.com/watch?v=fYTTUBa-lPc)